Interpretation Services

 Pidgin

-Pidgin is a composite language system that retains the sentence structure of French and the meaning of words by superimposing the signs of Quebec Sign Language (LSQ).
-However, pidgin can tend toward a syntactic structure closer to that of LSQ for more abstract and visual concepts.
+Pidgin is a composite linguistic system that retains French sentence structure and word meanings while overlaying signs from Quebec Sign Language (LSQ).
+However, pidgin may adopt syntax closer to LSQ for more abstract and visual concepts.

-The interpreter can be in the classroom or work remotely.
+The interpreter may work in person or remotely.

 Deux individus d’apparence masculine ont un partage d’idées animé sur un canapé.
 Graphisme vectoriel.